explorable-viz/esop2025/ESOP-revision-plan.md

     appropriate side-condition directly into the graph semantics (given that the current formulation is problematic anyway, see below).

+### Environment restriction

+- [ ] Domain-restriction of environments and corresponding conjugate pair is out of place here, especially as we now plan to introduce conjugate operators after the core language.
+The explanation is broken: the bot/top behaviour mentioned actually refers to two different conjugate pairs (corresponding to the upper and lower adjoints of projection).
+This needs to be fixed and made clearer, in the context of (what is currently) Section 4.
+The explanation of why this is useful is also unclear and needs an example.

 ### Graph semantics